 A hard copy of the radiology results will be sent to the referring GP within 7-10 working days of the exam being performed.

-1. Emergency department - our walk in emergency services are available 24 hours a day 365 days a year.
+Our walk in emergency services are available 24 hours a day 365 days a year.
 There is a €100 charge but this does not apply if patients have a GP referral letter.
 Patients with minor injuries, STIs or eye emergencies should be referred to the appropriate service below instead of the Emergency Department.

 We have a GP Liaison Nurse in the hospital.
 The role of the GP Liaison Nurse is to act as a communicative link between our Emergency Department and local community services to provide a complete and enhanced service to the patient.